niccokunzmann/x-wr-timezone/README.rst

 Changelog
 ---------
 - v0.0.4
-    - test automatic delployment
+    - test automatic deployment
 - v0.0.3
     - Use ``tzname()`` function of ``datetime`` to test for UTC.
 This helps support zoneinfo time zones.
     - Split up visitor class and rename it to walker.
 - v0.0.2
     - Implement the ``timezone`` argument.
-    - Do not modify the value of the``calendar`` argument.
+    - Do not modify the value of the ``calendar`` argument and only copy it where needed.
 - v0.0.1
     - Initial release supports DTSTART, DTEND, EXDATE, RDATE, RECURRENCE-ID attributes of events.
     - Command line interface as ``x-wr-timezone``.